zhhe-me/java-cli-menu/README.md

 # java-cli-menu
-A menu for Java CLI.
+An interactive menu for Java CLI.

 Idealy, a Java command app can be trigger by ```java -cp <class> <params>```.
 But sometimes, a menu based configuration is useful and convinient.
 The interaction looks like: